List of Final Fantasy media

 Final Fantasy is a series of role-playing video games developed and published by Square Enix (formerly Square).
 Its first game premiered in Japan in 1987, and Final Fantasy games have subsequently been localized for markets in North America, Europe and Australia, on nearly every video game console since its debut on the Nintendo Entertainment System.
 Final Fantasy is Square Enix's most successful franchise, having sold over 97 million units worldwide to date.
 In addition to traditional role-playing games, the series includes tactical role-playing games, portable games, massively multiplayer online role-playing games, and games for mobile phones.
 Its popularity has placed it as the sixth-best-selling video game franchise, and the series has won multiple awards over the years.

-In addition to the 15 games released as part of the main (numbered) series and their many spin-offs and related titles, the Final Fantasy series has spawned many works in other media including anime, movies, novels and manga, and radio dramas.
+In addition to the 16 games released as part of the main (numbered) series and their many spin-offs and related titles, the Final Fantasy series has spawned many works in other media including anime, films, novels and manga, and radio dramas.
 Final Fantasy: Unlimited, originally a stand-alone anime series, now has its own sub-franchise which includes video games.
 Many games, particularly the main series, have soundtrack album releases featuring their music in different arrangements.
 Square Enix has also consistently released companion books for its games which provide additional backstory and plot information, as well as detailed walkthroughs for the game.
 Since the announcement of Compilation of Final Fantasy VII, Square Enix has focused on "polymorphic content", expanding each game world with material on many video game platforms, as well as other forms of media.

 Video games

 Each game in the main series takes place in a different fictional universe, although beginning with Final Fantasy X-2, additional video games set in the main series games' worlds have been released.
-Compilation of Final Fantasy VII and Fabula Nova Crystallis Final Fantasy are cross-platform multimedia projects consisting of games, films, books, and other media centered on their respective main series game, Final Fantasy VII and Final Fantasy XIII.
+Compilation of Final Fantasy VII and Fabula Nova Crystallis Final Fantasy are cross-platform multimedia projects consisting of games, films, books, and other media centered on their respective main series game, Final Fantasy VII and XIII.
 Final Fantasy Tactics, although originally envisioned as a spin-off game, became its own series as part of Ivalice Alliance, which counts Final Fantasy XII in its membership.

 A large number of spin-off video games have also been made for the Final Fantasy series.
 These spin-off games vary in their relation to the main series; the first, The Final Fantasy Legend games, were marketed as related in North America but were considered to be the first three games of the SaGa series in their native Japan, and later SaGa games released outside Japan bear no Final Fantasy branding.
 Dissidia Final Fantasy, on the other hand, is a fighting game using characters from the main series exclusively.
 Overall, more than 30 games have been released as spin-offs of the main Final Fantasy series, many within their own sub-series.